chenqihong/ast_file_info_extractor/README.md

 if mode == class_name_extraction:
     It takes the file_dir and returns the list of all defined class names in that file, empty list otherwise.

+if mode == msg_variable_extraction:
+    it takes the file dir, and statement_arg_index_dir and return the list of all assert calls and its msg.